sramosonsins/npstat2/README.md

 In this second version, we have implemented analysis multiscaffold, quasi-singletons, population differentation analysis (Fst, when an additional population is included) and we have increased the number of statistics shown, specially for functional regions.
 In addition, functional positions are now estimated using Nei & Gojobori (1986) method.
 We have modified the default value of *nolowfreq* parameter to 2 (eliminate variants with 2 or less reads) to increase accuracy.
 Note that the parameters *nolowfreq*, *mincov*, *maxcov* and *minqual* are common for both pools.

+Remember to filter your mpileup(s) to exclude sites with possible mapping errors or copy-number variants.
+Mapping quality filtering is not included in the code.

 ## Code under debugging!

 This code is still not completely validated.
 We are validating the software using simulations under different conditions.
 Fst works acceptably for pools with similar sample sizes and read depth.